vinishshrest/vinishshrest.github.io/_publications/2020-paper.md

 ---
-title: "- Maternal Education and Infant Health Gradient: New Answers to Old Questions"
+title: "Maternal Education and Infant Health Gradient: New Answers to Old Questions"
 collection: publications
 permalink: /publication/2020-paper
 #excerpt: 'This paper provides in-depth relationship between mothers' income and infant health outcomes in the United States.'